gradio-app/gradio/guides/08_other-tutorials/serverless-gradio.md

 ### Limitations

 The biggest limitation in using `@gradio/lite` is that your Gradio apps will generally take more time (usually 5-15 seconds) to load in the browser.
 This is because the browser needs to load the Pyiodide runtime before it can render Python code.
+This is

 ## Try it out!